Financial Market Infrastructures Act

 On 17 December 2019, the Bill was introduced to Parliament.
 The Bill’s purposes include promoting the maintenance of a sound and efficient financial system, and avoiding significant damage to the financial system that could result from problems with an FMI, its operator, or its participants.

-The RBNZ and the Financial Markets Authority (FMA) will act jointly as the regulator of FMIs except in relation to designated payment systems (where the RBNZ will be the sole regulator).
+The RBNZ and the FMA will act jointly as the regulator of FMIs except in relation to designated payment systems (where the RBNZ will be the sole regulator).

 The Bill distinguishes between designated and non-designated FMIs.
 FMIs that are identified as systemically important will be designated on the recommendation of the regulators and be subject to more intensive regulation.
 However, other FMIs may 'opt-in' to the designation regime by applying to the regulators.

 The Bill allows for the regulation of designated FMIs in the following ways:

 - Regulators will have the power to make legally binding standards that will apply to designated FMIs – this will cover several areas such as governance and liquidity and may apply to individuals FMIs or a class of FMIs

 - Regulators will be granted monitoring powers and, if necessary, the power to appoint a person to investigate designated FMIs